nikrays/zapret2/docs/manual.en.md

 - arg: (standard detector only) [standard success detector](#standard_success_detector)
 - arg: (standard detector only) [standard failure detector](#standard_failure_detector)

 This orchestrator tracks failures and cycles through strategies once the failure counter reaches the `fails` target.
 All subsequent instances are labeled with a "strategy" argument containing the strategy number, starting from 1.
 Instances without a "strategy" argument are not called by `circular`.
 Strategy numbers must be continuous from 1 to the last; gaps are not allowed and will trigger an error.
-If any instance of strategy N includes a "final" argument, that strategy becomes the last one—further cycling is blocked.
+If any instance of strategy N includes a "final" argument, that strategy becomes the last one-further cycling is blocked.

 Usage example: